zhihangxin/8-point-algorithm/readme.txt

 8 points from the same plane 8point-from-from-different-plane.
 Display lines corresponding to 8 points
-(new)Display lines corresponding to points other than 8 points
+Display lines corresponding to points other than 8 points (new)Convert the 4 recognition points from the previous step to additional input points